Best Investment Companies Overview

 BlackRock

-One final investment firm worth considering is BlackRock.
-This company is one of the world’s most famous asset managers, although it does not specialize in retail investing.
-Main Street investors can only open mutual-fund accounts with the firm; it does not offer brokerage accounts for do-it-yourself investors.
+One more investment company worth considering is BlackRock.
+It is one of the world’s best-known asset managers, although it is not built around retail brokerage in the way Schwab and Vanguard are.
+Retail investors can open direct BlackRock fund accounts, but BlackRock does not offer self-directed brokerage accounts for do-it-yourself stock trading.

 A mutual-fund account at BlackRock can be opened online or with

 this hard-copy application.
-The account has several choices for registration, including joint, individual, custodial, and trust.
+The account can be opened in several registrations, including joint, individual, custodial, and trust.
 For an IRA or 529 setup,

 this paper application should be used instead.

-Some of the BlackRock iShares mutual funds can be traded at Schwab and Vanguard, and of course, the iShares ETFs are easily tradable at virtually all discount brokers.
+Some BlackRock funds can be traded at Schwab and Vanguard, and of course, iShares ETFs are easy to trade at most major brokerage firms.

 Best Investment Firms Judgment

-All three investment firms presented here have their strengths and weaknesses.
-Obviously, BlackRock is not an ideal firm for mom and pop investors.
-Vanguard is much better for amateur investors, while Schwab is a good choice for both beginners and experienced traders, thanks to its thinkorswim software.
-Institutions will want to consider BlackRock for its high-end services.
+All three investment firms shown here have strengths and weaknesses.
+Clearly, BlackRock is not the ideal choice for most mom-and-pop investors.
+Vanguard is a much better fit for ordinary investors, while Schwab is a strong choice for both beginners and active traders thanks to thinkorswim.
+Institutions, meanwhile, may want to consider BlackRock for its higher-end services.

 Continue Reading